 For general home use, wire crates are usually the better first comparison point because they are ventilated, visible, often foldable, and commonly available with dividers.
 For dogs that settle better in a more enclosed space, plastic crates can be worth comparing.

-If the crate is for travel, check the product’s stated use, carrier rules, ventilation, door security, and sizing requirements.
+If the crate is for travel, check the product’s stated use, carrier rules, ventilation, door security, fasteners, and sizing requirements.
 Portable does not automatically mean travel-safe.

 Home routine